sjayawardena/p4-baby-tracker/README.md

 ### Colour Scheme

 Three colours are used on the site to help facilitate this minimalism - the white of the background (#FFFFFF,), the black of the text and any images (#000000), and the green used for buttons on the site, active navbar section underlines and any text with a hyperlink (#198754).
-Green was also picked as it is gender-neutral, so does not seemed geared towards either boy or girl babies.
+Green was also picked as it is gender-neutral, so does not seem geared towards either boy or girl babies.

 ![Colours screenshot](static/images/readme/p4-colors.png)